egalarza7/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 ## Prepare

-Data Source: 12 Months of Cyclistic trip data from (November 2021 to November 2022): [Source Link](https://divvy-tripdata.s3.amazonaws.com/index.html)
+Data Source: 6 Months of Cyclistic trip data from (December 2022 to May 2022): [Source Link](https://divvy-tripdata.s3.amazonaws.com/index.html)

 This data is made public by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).

-The data set has 12 CSV files and includes the following from the ROCCC approach:
+The data set has 6 CSV files and includes the following from the ROCCC approach:
  - Reliability: The data is accurate and from Divvy.
 Divvy owns the city bikes, stations, and vehicles in Chicago.
  - Original: The data is from Motivate International Inc., which runs the vicycle sharing service.
  - Comprehensive: The data has the types of bikes, start and end station names, start and end times, station ID's, station longitude and latitude, and memerbship types.